whatifif/react-webvr/README.md

 WebVR using aframe and react.

 ### Demo
-A demo of this web application is running on a free [See Demo](https://react-webvr.herokuapp.com/webvr), with very limited resources.
+A demo of this web application is running on a free [See Demo https://react-webvr.herokuapp.com/webvr](https://react-webvr.herokuapp.com/webvr), with very limited resources.

-`Click the "Into WebVR" button to enter the WebVR 3D space.` `Click the button again to exit the WebVR 3D space and return to 2D page.`
+`Click the "Into WebVR" button to enter the WebVR 3D space.`

+`Click the button again to exit the WebVR 3D space and return to 2D page.`

 ### Project